futureversecom/sdk-unreal-asset-register/README.md

 ## 🔧 Getting Started
 Add the `AssetRegisterPlugin` to your project's plugins folder and enable it in the Plugins tab in Unreal Engine.

-To set the target Asset Registry end point, head to your Project Settings and navigate to your `Plugins/Futureverse Asset Register`.
+To set the target Asset Registry endpoint, head to your Project Settings and navigate to your `Plugins/Futureverse Asset Register`.

 Select the URL you want to target:
 - Production -- `https://ar-api.futureverse.app/graphql`